 The resulting PARCHG files are stored separately and will be used for the visualisation in the next section.

 To visualise the electron density, we are going to use the EDP program, which is freely available via its Github repository.
-Detailed compilation instructions are provided there, but will be repeated in short here.
+You can compile the program yourself or obtain it from the repository (if you are running Debian).

 To use the mathematical terms, the electron density is a scalar field.
 In other words, it is a scalar value that depends on the position in the unit cell.
 Although the electron density is a smooth function, it is stored at particular grid points in the CHGCAR and PARCHG file.
 The resolution of that grid can be set by specifying NGX, NGY and NGZ in the